kevinolega/homepage/merc.md

 ### past work

-I also have the following experiences, which may be relevant to what you are looking for:
+I also have the following experience, which may be relevant to what you are looking for:

 - I worked as a virtual assistant and QA before taking over a communications and project manager role.
 - I worked as a ghost writer and blogger on different topics that include personal development, tech, productivity and lifehacks as well as health and fitness topics.